A filling is a material that your dentist uses

 root canal, or tooth removal (extraction).

-Some dentists now use a
+In some cases, dentists use a

 laser system to remove tooth decay and prepare the